-Selling on a direct basis to retail chains was my first experience with “top – down selling” techniques.
-Our goal was to introduce our company and ourselves to high-level buying influencers, often called “C-level” buyers.
+Selling on a direct basis to retail chains was my first experience with “top – down selling” techniques, like using these funny sales quotes … Our goal was to introduce our company and ourselves to high-level buying influencers, often called “C-level” buyers.
 We needed to be positively positioned with them for future selling within the account.
 These people would have titles such as CEO, COO, CFO, President or owner of the corporation.

 Today the book by Anthony Parinello called “Selling to VITO,” where VITO means Very Important Top Officer, is an excellent source of information on how to sell accounts at this level.